Alexandra-Stath/KTELtickets-site/README.md

 - **Seat Selection** – Interactive seat selection feature for booking tickets.
 - **Online Booking** – Users can book tickets directly from the website.
 - **E-Ticket Generation** – Downloadable and printable e-tickets after successful booking.

+## 🌐 Live Demo
+You can access the full KTELTICKETS site at: **[http://ism.dmst.aueb.gr/ismgroup29/login.jsp](http://ism.dmst.aueb.gr/ismgroup29/login.jsp)**

+Click the link above to explore all features in action!